 Are Credit Card Signup Bonuses Worth It?

-The right rewards credit card can enrich your financial life in a myriad of ways.
+The right rewards credit card can enrich your financial life in many of ways.
 Add a good signup bonus into the mix and you can earn some other benefits from the get go, such hundreds of dollars in cash back, travel points and miles, or shopping discounts.

 Credit card providers use these signup bonuses to incentivize new customers to open a card.
 But the question is, are they worth it?